Boys for Pele: Recording

-Recording the album in a church was also a technical decision to augment the acoustics of the music.
-Amos's sound engineer came up with the idea of enclosing Amos and her instruments in a box, along with a makeshift Leslie cabinet.
-Due to the logistics of the space, Amos stood to perform on the harpsichord and piano.
-The time it took for her to turn around accounts for the break in music heard in "Caught a Lite Sneeze" when switching between instruments.
-At the beginning of the first track, "Beauty Queen", the switch of the Leslie effect speaker can be heard (together with the noise of the rotating speaker), and the Leslie effect is made obvious as it is switched on and off during different parts of "Horses", itself a continuous piano piece, allowing for a clear comparison in the piano's sound with and without the cabinet.
+Amos' sound engineer came up with the idea of enclosing Amos by herself in a sound-deadening box, so that her normal body movement would not be caught by the microphones surrounding the piano and harpsichord.
+Only her arms protruded from the box.
+This technique allowed for more spaciousness in the sound, more of the room acoustics.

 B-sides

 The writing process and recording session for Boys for Pele is one of Amos's most prolific.
 Between the songs that were included on the album, included as B-sides, and included in later compilations, Amos composed and recorded approximately 35 songs during this time.

 The chart displayed here lists only the songs that were released as B-sides on singles from Boys for Pele.

 Many songs written and recorded for Boys for Pele were released in conjunction with subsequent albums or have yet to be released.
 Three such songs, "Cooling", "Never Seen Blue" and "Beulah Land", were recorded for inclusion on Boys for Pele, but were kept off the album, later released as B-sides on the "Spark" (1998) and "Jackie's Strength" (1998) singles.

 Other songs were partially written during the Boys for Pele era and finished and released later: "Snow Cherries from France" appears on the Tales of a Librarian (2003) compilation, her final release with Atlantic; "Apollo's Frock" appears on Scarlet's Hidden Treasures (2004); and "Walk to Dublin", which was left off the album after disagreements over the musical structure of the song between Amos and her label, then revisited again during the From the Choirgirl Hotel (1998) recording sessions, was not released until A Piano: The Collection (2006).

 Another song, "To the Fair Motormaids of Japan", was also recorded during the Boys for Pele recording sessions.
 It was released on a deluxe remastered rerelease of the album on November 18, 2016.

-The Hey Jupiter EP includes live performances of some of Amos's previously released B-sides, including a cover of "Over The Rainbow", listed as "Somewhere Over the Rainbow".
+The Hey Jupiter EP includes live performances of some of Amos's previously released B-sides, including a cover of "Over the Rainbow", listed as "Somewhere Over the Rainbow".
 Amos also covered "I'm on Fire", "Landslide", and "Over the Rainbow" on VH1 Crossroads.